-Each and every employer should adopt either retirement pay or retirement pension, in order to pay retirement benefit to retiring employees.
+Each and every employer should adopt either a retirement pay system or a retirement pension system as retirement benefit for employees.

 The employer has no obligation to pay retirement benefit to an employer who has worked for less than a year or whose given working hours per week averaged over four weeks is less than 15 hours.